About Basecamp Kenya

-In Kenya we operate three camps: Basecamp Masai Mara, Eagle View Mara Naboisho and Wilderness Camp Mara Naboisho.
-Our journey started with Basecamp Masai Mara, a Gold Rated Eco Camp situated on the banks of the Talek River, bordering the world famous Maasai Mara National Reserve.
+In Kenya, we operate five camps: Basecamp Masai Mara, Eagle View, Dorobo Mobile Camp, Leopard Hill and Basecamp Adventure.
+Our journey started with Basecamp Masai Mara, a Gold Rated Eco Camp situated on the banks of the Talek River, bordering the world-famous Maasai Mara National Reserve.
 As a tribute to the man who inspired the founding of Basecamp, the camp is situated on land owned by Taek family, descendants of Chief Ole Taek.
 From the very beginning our uppermost priority has been to sustain a close relationship with the Maasai people and to help them preserve their culture under increasing pressure from the modern world.
 Recognizing the vital importance of land, Basecamp co-operated with the Maasai community in establishing Naboisho Conservancy, a community-owned nature conservancy within which our two other camps are located.

-Our not-for-profit partner organization, Basecamp Foundation, facilitates and administrates numerous community projects in the Maasai Mara region.
-Over the last 15 years we have upgraded local primary schools, drilled boreholes and built medical clinics, as well as instigating numerous projects to empower and educate the Maasai community.
-Based on our holistic approach we want to ensure that community development happens in a responsible, informed way, without compromising our commitment to sustainable natural resource management or the protection of wildlife.
+Our not-for-profit partner organization, Basecamp Explorer Foundation, facilitates and administrates numerous community projects in the Maasai Mara region.
+Over the last 20 years, we have upgraded local primary schools, drilled boreholes, built medical clinics, and instigated numerous projects to empower and educate the Maasai community.
+Based on our holistic approach, we want to ensure that community development happens responsibly, informedly, without compromising our commitment to sustainable natural resource management or the protection of wildlife.

 We believe that every traveller is a potential philanthropist.
 To enrich their journey, we bring our guests into close contact with our Maasai friends.
 Our aim is to create moments of honest, uninhibited interaction, to the mutual benefit of both traveller and tribe.
 During your visit you will be able to visit our community projects and learn more about the work we are doing.